pulumi/docs/reference/pkg/nodejs/@pulumi/azure/eventhub/index.md

 ```

-The TTL of messages sent to this topic if no
+The ISO 8601 timespan duration of TTL of messages sent to this topic if no
 TTL value is set on the message itself.
-Provided in the TimeSpan
-format.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/topic.ts#L41">property duplicateDetectionHistoryTimeWindow</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/eventhub/topic.ts#L39">property duplicateDetectionHistoryTimeWindow</a>
 </h3>

 ```typescript